ink-cow/ko-templates/README.md

 350                 | 234.5
 300                 | 201

 Do not confuse pixel dimension with resolution.
 Do not resize the finished art for print.
-Find more details at the bottom of this document.
+Resize only for digital publication.

 ## Vector-based